leggedrobotics/viplanner/README.md

 1. Real-World <br>

-	ROS-Node is provided to run the planner on the LeggedRobot ANYmal, for details please see [ROS-Node-README](ros/README.md).
+	ROS-Node is provided to run the planner on the LeggedRobot ANYmal; for details, please see [ROS-Node-README](ros/README.md).

 2. NVIDIA Isaac-Sim <br>